cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

 The stack will be automatically generated (you can see its progress by clicking on its name).
 When all modules become green, the creation will be complete.
 You can then go to the "Instances" menu to find the floating-IP, or simply refresh the current page and check the Overview tab for a handy link.

-Remember that the differents ports where Zabbix-server listening:

-Port Listener trap: 1051
-Port of the database when the local socket is not in use: 3306 Zabbix-server management web interface: 80

 ## So watt?

 This tutorial aims to improve your startup.
 At this stage you are master on board.